Home/Fruits/Dehydrated Peach

 Can I rehydrate dehydrated peaches?

-Yes, soaking them in water for a few hours can restore their texture.
+Yes, soaking them in water for a few hours will restore some of their original texture.

 Do dehydrated peaches contain added sugars?